jldevelops/o-byter/README.md

 After that, unknown parties (or one only) can exchange until AA run out of asset/byte.

-Owner can deposit/withdraw any amount anytime.
+Owner can deposit any amount or withdraw all bytes and assets anytime (sending `withdraw`= 1).

 ## How to configure
 Send `configure` with value 1: